sfc-gh-sweingartner/synthea/README.md

        d.
 Configure the Snowflake environment details in that file.  (i.e. Replace YOURACCOUNTLOCATOR, YOURUSER, YOURPASSWORD, YOURWAREHOUSE)

        e.
 Save the file and run the following command:  streamlit run synthea_joins_01.yaml
-7. Example questions you can ask:
+7. Example questions you can ask:  (or look at the csv data model link or at the tables to come up with ideas.
+Note that queries using joins are currently buggy as this is private preview)

        a.
 What sort of questions can I ask?